pupil-labs/pupil-docs/src/enrichments/marker-mapper.md

   alt="A screenshot of the Marker Mapper enrichment on Pupil Cloud." title="A screenshot of the Marker Mapper enrichment on Pupil Cloud" />
 </div>
-The Marker Mapper enrichment allows you to effortlessly track where an individual is looking on a particular area or "surface" by positioning markers in the surrounding environment.
-Thanks to that, you can generate a heatmap of this gaze data directly within the Pupil Cloud enrichment, or download the remapped gaze data in CSV format for further analysis.
+The Marker Mapper enrichment enables tracking of where an individual is looking on a particular area or "surface" by positioning markers in the surrounding environment.
+This allows for the generation of a heatmap of gaze data directly within the Pupil Cloud enrichment, or for downloading the remapped gaze data in CSV format for further analysis.

 ## Setup
 For robust detection, you should place enough markers on your surface such that at least 3 of them are visible whenever the surface is visible.
 You may also place markers inside the surface or outside the surface in close proximity to it.